Top 3 Best Intel Core i9 Laptop 12th Gen

 The configuration you are getting completely justifies the price of Gigabyte Aero 15-X9.
 If you want you can even get which an RTX 2080 Max-Q GPU on this laptop.

-You also have a choice of configuring your Gigabyte Aero 15-X9 machine with a Core i9-8950HK processor and up to 32 GB RAM, with that this rig provides absolute performance.
+You also have a choice of configuring your Gigabyte Aero 15-X9 machine with a Intel Core i9 Processor-8950HK processor and up to 32 GB RAM, with that this rig provides absolute performance.

 The Gigabyte AERO 15-X9 gets a score of 22,676 on Geekbench 4.1, way more than the premium gaming average 22,579 in our test.
 With that, it has also beaten the previous year’s model which has a Core i7-8750H processor.